CONTENTS

 if digoxin fails

-- Digoxin is not an extremely powerful agent, so it may fail to achieve optimal heart rate control.
+- Digoxin is not a highly potent agent, so it may not achieve optimal heart rate control.

 IV digoxin loading (digitalization)

-- Digoxin takes a little while to work, but if given intravenously it may take effect within several hours.
-When initiated in the ICU, digoxin will nearly always be started with intravenous loading doses.
+- Digoxin requires some time to take effect.
+When administered intravenously, digoxin may take effect within ~1.5-4 hours.
+(39089856) When initiated in the ICU, digoxin will nearly always be started with intravenous loading doses.

 - Total IV loading dose: (package insert, 23616674)